JustinzGit/AI-Flix/spec.md

 - [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user
 * Review Join Table, user_review attribute

+- [x] Include nested resource show or index
+* users/2/playlists

+- [x] Include form display of validation errors
+* new users view reveals validation errors if any

 - [x] Include signup
 - [x] Include login
 - [x] Include logout

 # TO-DO